OlivierFortier/memo/README.md

 A simple to-do app written in php that saves data to a json file on the server.
 There is no login whatsoever so if 1000 people add todos, everyone will be able to see them !

+## Link to app is in the description